Datum-Technology-Corporation/mio_base/README.md

 # Moore.io Base IP Project
-Moore.io's hopper of basic IP, VIP & Script packages.
+Moore.io's repository of basic IPs, VIPs & Tools.

+This branch is particularly maintained for the Open Hardware Group (OHWG).